-From the Kitchen of Deep South Dish
+Recipe: Oooey Gooey Crockpot BBQ Chicken Wings©From the Kitchen of Deep South Dish

-1/4 cup of chili sauce
+- 1/4 cup chili sauce

-1/4 cup honey
+- 1/4 cup honey

-Cut the tips off of the chicken wings and cut into separate drummettes and wing sections, if desired.
-Sprinkle the wings generously with Greek seasoning on both sides and let sit for 5 minutes.
+Cut the tips off of the chicken wings and reserve for another use.
+Cut into separate drummettes and wing sections, if desired.
+Sprinkle the wings generously with seasoning on both sides and let sit for 5 minutes.

-Cover the crockpot, reduce heat to low and cook for about 3 hours.
-You can also low simmer these in the same pan you seared them in if you like.
+Stovetop: You may also low simmer these in the same pan you seared them in if you like.
 Just remove the wings when browned, set aside, whisk in the other ingredients, return the wings to the pan, cover and simmer until done.